knowrohit/sam2-dl/README.md

 ## troubleshooting

-- "cuda out of memory": reduce batch size or image size
+- "cuda out of memory": reduce batch size or image size, i alos used an h200 sxm so training was much faster
 - "file not found": check your data paths, make sure folders exist
 - "module not found": did you activate the conda environment?
 - weird segmentation results: check your data preprocessing, maybe the normalization is off